atingupta2005/DBT-Snowflake-Data-Engineering-Bootcamp/labs/day14/README.md

 ls -la .github/workflows
 ```

-Expected: the directory exists.
-It may be empty.
+Expected:

+* directory exists

 ---

-## Part 3 — Add a workflow file skeleton
+## Part 3 — Add a workflow skeleton (so you can see it run)

 Create the workflow file: